The Tiger Who Came to Tea

 The Tiger Who Came to Tea is a short children's story, first published by William Collins, Sons in 1968, written and illustrated by Judith Kerr.
 The book concerns a girl called Sophie, her mother, and an anthropomorphised tiger who invites himself to their afternoon tea and consumes all the food and drink they have.

 The original artwork for the book is held by Seven Stories, a children's literature centre in the UK.
 The Tiger Who Came to Tea is one of the best selling children's books of all time.
 The book remains extremely popular more than 50 years after it was first published, and a theatrical adaptation of the story has been produced.
-A television adaptation of the book aired on UK's Channel 4 on Christmas Eve 2019.
+A television adaptation of the book aired on the UK's Channel 4 on Christmas Eve 2019.

 Plot

 A little girl named Sophie is having tea with her mother in their kitchen, when she hears the doorbell ring.
 Soon, Sophie and her mother are joined for tea by a tiger who eats all of the food on the table and drinks all the tea, before consuming all of the food and drink in the house, and even drinking the taps dry.
 After the tiger leaves, Sophie's father comes home from work and suggests that they all go out and have a lovely meal in a café.
 The following day, Sophie and her mother go out to buy some more food, including a big tin of tiger food.
 However, the tiger never returns (and is seen playing a trumpet with the word "Goodbye" coming out of the end of it).